 402.01 Description.
 This specification consists of the minimum requirements for an asphalt concrete mixing plant to produce asphalt concrete mixes according to Department specifications.

-asphalt concrete mixing plants to the requirements of ASTM D 995 in addition to the following.
+Ensure asphalt concrete mixing plants conform to the requirements of ASTM D 995 in addition to the following.

 402.02 General.
 If more than one kind of asphalt binder is to be used concurrently, separately store each kind.